 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the tables on pages 40 to 41 and 42 and paragraph 8 in the compensation report, the consolidated financial statements, the stand-alone financial statements and our auditor's reports thereon.
+The other information comprises the information included in the annual report, but does not include paragraphs 5 to 8 in the compensation report, the consolidated financial statements, the stand-alone financial statements and our auditor's reports thereon.